The Arizona Garden, planted in the 1880s on what would become the Stanford University Campus arboretum, in 2025.

 Image created by John Martin.

 Return to the San Francisco Peninsula with CGLHS to explore the planned landscapes that generated today's technological hub.
-We'll explore the college town together, from the Olmsted-era quad on Stanford University's campus to the mid-century office parks that characterize the college town.
+We'll explore the town's sites together, from the Olmsted-era quad on Stanford University's campus to a mid-century office park, that continue to influence the region.

 Friday, October 24